214,900+

 How will you keep me updated on progress?

-In Dubai, most real estate transactions involve two brokers: one representing the buyer and one representing the seller.
-However, many buyers don't realize the listing agent's primary obligation is to the seller — not to them.
+In Dubai, many transactions involve two brokers: one representing the buyer and one representing the seller.
+Buyers often forget that the listing agent's primary obligation is to the seller, not to them.

 Buyer's Agent